Jim Peplinski: Personal life

 Upon retiring from the Flames, Peplinski invested in Hartfield Chieftain Leasing, a small vehicle leasing company.
 Starting with 565 units, split between operations in Calgary and Edmonton, the company initially struggled.
 In 1998, the company was thriving and merged with his father-in-law's leasing company in the East (Leasemaster), creating a national vehicle leasing firm, Jim Peplinski Leasing Inc. Peplinski remains the Chairman of Jim Peplinski Leasing which serves small to mid-sided fleet vehicles across the country.

-Peplinski is also the Chairman of Properly Investment Company, a firm established to invest in entrepreneurs looking to take their business to the next level.
+Peplinski is also the Chairman of Properly Investment Company, a firm established to invest in entrepreneurs.

-Peplinski has been recognized on multiple occasions for his charitable contributions, particularly those supporting children.
+Peplinski has been recognized for his charitable contributions.
 He was named the final recipient of the Charlie Conacher Humanitarian Award in 1984 for his work in support of the Special Olympics and Big Brothers of Calgary.
 The Flames named him their recipient of the Ralph T. Scurfield Humanitarian Award in 1988.

 Peplinski is married to Catherine (née Esplen), and they have four children together.

 Arena 1 in the Jim Durrell Centre is named Jim Peplinski Arena.